WASH: Reducing greenhouse gas emissions

-Negative impacts from climate change
+Negative impacts of climate change

-The effects of climate change can have negative impacts on existing sanitation services in several way, for example by damage and loss of services from floods and reduced carrying capacity of waters receiving wastewater.
-The sanitation sector is already affected in many different ways by "weather and climate-related phenomena such as variability, seasonality and extreme weather events".
-Extreme weather events, such as floods and droughts, are generally increasing in frequency and intensity due to climate change in many regions.
+The effects of climate change can have negative impacts on existing sanitation services in several ways, for example by damage and loss of services from floods and reduced carrying capacity of waters receiving wastewater.
+The weather and climate-related aspects (variability, seasonality and extreme weather events) have always had an impact on the delivery of sanitation services.
+But now, extreme weather events, such as floods and droughts, are generally increasing in frequency and intensity due to climate change in many regions.
 They affect the operation of water supply, storm drainage and sewerage infrastructure, and wastewater treatment plants.

-Climate change poses increased risk to WASH systems, particular in Sub-Saharan Africa where access to safely managed basic sanitation is low.
-In Sub-Saharan Africa poorly managed WASH systems and widespread informal settlements with limited access to water and sanitation infrastructure are particularly vulnerable to the effects of climate change such as more droughts and floods.
-Changes in the frequency and intensity of climate extremes could compound current challenges as water availability becomes uncertain, and health risks increase due to contaminated water sources.
-The effects of climate change can cause in a decrease of water availability, an increase of water necessity, damage to WASH facilities, and increased water contamination from pollutants.
+Changes in the frequency and intensity of climate extremes could compound current challenges as water availability becomes more uncertain, and health risks increase due to contaminated water sources.
+The effects of climate change can result in a decrease of water availability, an increase of water necessity, damage to WASH facilities, and increased water contamination from pollutants.
+Due to these impacts, climate change can "exacerbate many WASH-related risks and diseases".

+Climate change poses increased risks to WASH systems, particular in Sub-Saharan Africa where access to safely managed basic sanitation is low.
+In that region, it is the poorly managed WASH systems, for example in informal settlements, which make people more vulnerable to the effects of climate change than people elsewhere.

 In terms of the water cycle, climate change can affect the amounts of soil infiltration, deeper percolation, and hence groundwater recharge.
 Also, rising temperature increases evaporative demand over land, which limits the amount of water to replenish groundwater.